Roland09/GradientPicker_Standalone/README.md

 ## Build

 The pre-compiled executable is compiled for Win10 x64 and provided for convenience.

+Usage is of course at your own risk, unfortunately I don't have the means to sign the app.
+But feel free to compile the source on your own.

 ## License